mukesh1352/expense_sharing.dev/README.md

 - Begins a database transaction
 - Commits on success
 - Rolls back automatically on error
+- Helps in the denial of the race condition by using the rollback and commit protocols.

 **Why it exists:**
 All financial operations must be **atomic**.
 Partial updates could corrupt